 Her ex-husband was trouble.
-If the jerk had followed her to Chino Valley…
+If the jerk had followed her to Mustang Valley…

-She pushed aside a rising anger, turned toward table four and took a deep breath.
 The scent of sizzling steaks and baked potatoes brought her back to the present like smelling salts.
-Through loud conversations and laughter, she zig-zagged around a half-dozen round, wooden tables, dodging a teen who unexpectedly jumped from his seat, to arrive at one of her tables along the wall.
+She pushed aside a rising anger and continued toward table four with a deep breath.
+Through loud conversations and laughter, she zig-zagged between a half-dozen round, wooden tables, dodging a teen who unexpectedly jumped from his seat.

 The cowboy had been at his mom’s in Tucson for Christmas when she’d moved onto the ranch three months ago to work for Phoebe and Mason Meadowlark.
 After the holidays, they’d crossed paths a few times on the property; he’d been busy doing whatever he did with cows and horses while she’d been chasing after five-year-old Sky Meadowlark in her part-time nanny capacity.
 The little guy kept her hopping.
 That didn’t mean she hadn’t noticed Randy—noticed the baritone voice and the moss-green eyes she imagined noticed her back.
 A collision in the entryway when she’d been playing hide and seek with Sky was enough for her to discern the warm ruggedness of the man under the cowboy guise.

 Truth was, after that encounter, she’d not paused long enough in his presence for more than a casual hello which should’ve suited her fine at this point in her life.
 She didn’t want anything more right now, so she’d avoided him and the temptation.
 But then she’d see him again, and as if he was a little horseshoe magnet she’d played with as a kid, and she was pulled like iron.

 He just had to sit in her section tonight.
 There’d be no avoiding him now.